What is a Price Ceiling?

 Rationale Behind a Price Ceiling

-As mentioned, a price ceiling creates deadweight loss – an ineffective outcome.
+A price ceiling creates deadweight loss – an ineffective outcome.
 Although deadweight loss is created, the government establishes a price ceiling to protect consumers.
 An example of a price ceiling in the United States is rent control.

 Rent Control in New York City

 After World War II, soldiers were returning home from years of combat to start families.
 The influx of returning soldiers created a high demand for housing.
-Due to the high demand, renters increased the price of rent to match the surge in demand.
+Due to the high demand, landlords increased the price of rent to match the surge in demand.

 However, the higher cost of renting resulted in unaffordable housing for soldiers returning from the war, especially since many were no longer receiving military pay.
 To address the problem, the government established a ceiling for rent charged to ensure that soldiers could find affordable housing in New York.